 One of the first interactions prospective families have with PDS is through the website.
 After a toddler event or seeing a social media post or ad, they can visit our website to learn more.
 If you spend a few minutes looking through the website, you’ll gain a new appreciation for just how much information is on it beyond the home page and the news page.
 Most independent schools pay a company tens of thousands of dollars to design, develop and maintain their site, but since 2003, Winston Baccus, Director of Creative Services, has developed and maintained our website.
 Winston’s role is basically to oversee anything with a PDS shield on it, along with making sure that what we’re doing as a school gets communicated to our parents.

 As a boy grows out of the toddler stage, it’s time for families to begin looking at schools.
-That’s when Lyndsey Kelley, our Interim Director of Admission comes in.
-Lyndsey has been with PDS since 2016.
-You’ll Lyndsey giving tours, setting up testing, and hosting admission events.
+That’s when Rachel Bishop, our Director of Admission comes in.
+Rachel has been with PDS since 2015.
+You’ll Rachel giving tours, setting up testing, and hosting admission events.
 She loves introducing prospective parents to lots of teachers, so feel free to say hi when you see her in the hall or looking into your classroom.

 While the work of admission in a family’s PDS years goes on through the re-enrollment process each year, once a family enrolls one of the first experiences they’ll have is probably the Buddy Party one of the many special events that is coordinated by the next member of our team, Cynthia Cross, Director of Special Events.
 Cynthia has been with PDS since 2008 after having been a PDS mom.
 She even did the yearbook before Casey Smith took it over.